Main Office Information

 Levine’s books are:

-- We are the Ones We Have Been Waiting For: The Philosophy and Practice of Civic Renewal (tentative title), Oxford University Press, in press
+- We are the Ones We Have Been Waiting For: The Promise of Civic Renewal in America (Oxford University Press, October 2013)

 - Reforming the Humanities: Literature and Ethics from Dante through Modern Times (Palgrave Macmillan, 2009)